nirvanatikku/foodler_delivery_reminder/README.md

 Google Apps Script provides an automated service that creates calendar notifications for deliveries from Foodler.com using Gmail and Google Calendar.

-Currently parses emails from orders@foodler.com.
+This script currently parses emails from orders@foodler.com.
 It is assumed to be formatted in a particular way (as per Foodler's formating), but created with an eye towards being able to set it up for any type of delivery service (pseudo-xpath values will need to be updated accordingly, and possibly the model).

 Here are the methods at a high level:
   * doGet()